A Theological Reflection of God's Promise and Blessing To All People

 “And in you and in your seed all the families of the earth shall be blessed.”
 (Genesis 28:14)

 These are not competing ideas, but complementary perspectives.
-God promises to bless people of all the nations, bringing them into covenant relationship as His own people—one family formed by promise.
-This language anticipates the New Testament revelation of adoption through The Promised Holy Spirit: God is not merely forming a multinational population, but gathering sons and daughters into His own household—one family united in Christ.
+God promises a covenant relationship as His own people, of all nations—one family formed by promise.
+This language anticipates the New Testament revelation of adoption through The Promised Holy Spirit.
+God is not merely forming a multinational population, but gathering sons and daughters into His own household—one kingdom, one people, one family united in Christ.

 Through Abraham’s seed, God declared: